He is the appointed judge for seizures and precautionary measures.

 The limits of JEX

-The JEX cannot NOT grant payment terms for:
+The JEX cannot know grant payment terms for:

 - Tax debts (it is necessary to make a gracious or hierarchical appeal directly with the tax administration)